wikindx/wikindx/website/web/src/content/install/hosting-setup.md

 MySql database:     'wikindx'
 ~~~~

 * Type in your browser <http://wikindx.test>.
-You can see a welcome message with some instructions.
+You can see a welcome message
+  with some instructions.
 Some tools are also available at <http://localhost>.

-At this point you have a working virtual host ready for installing some PHP code.
+At this point you have a working virtual host readyfor installing some PHP code.
 We need a few more tweaks to accommodate Wikindx.

 ### PHP configuration (php.ini)